home-assistant/home-assistant.io/source/_integrations/axis.markdown

 ## Light

-Control brightness and state of IR Led lights connected to device.
+Control brightness and state of IR LED lights connected to device.

 ## Switch